FoodStandardsAgency/food_gov_uk_d8/drupal/web/modules/custom/fsa_notify/README.md

 ## TODO

+Can be done immediately:
 * Currently there is no timing for specifiyng when to send out dailys or weeklys.
 They are sent out by every cron run now.
 * Immediate email functionality is missing.
 * Immediate email template is missing.
-* There are duplicate fields for allergens, etc signup
-* There are no food nor news alerts
-* Detailed changes for Anne according to updated template design
 * Need to decide and work with what happens when sending fails to particular user.
 Stop sending altogether?
 Or continue?
 In FsaNotifyAPI.php, sms() and email() methods.

+Decisions needed:
+* There are overlapping fields: field_notification_allergys and	field_subscribed_notifications.
+This module is built with the former.
+* There are no food nor news alerts yet
 * Unsubscribe by email functionality
 * Optout by sms functionality